Finger Lakes Agricultural Center

 OUR INVESTMENT STRUCTURE

 We bring together social, financial, and environmental capital to develop a community-focused approach to owning and leasing farm assets.
-Farmland Renewal, LLC’s Copake Agricultural Center (the Center) is held by a coalition of financial investors, including impact investors, foundations, farmers, and other stakeholders.
+FLAC (the Center) is comprised of a coalition of financial investors, including impact investors, foundations, farmers, and other stakeholders.
 The Center purchases farmland, infrastructure, and farmer housing, and leases those properties to experienced farmers on a long-term basis.
 The Center partners with non-profit organizations, such as local land trusts, to place conservation easements on the properties and ensure they remain in agriculture permanently.

 THE PROJECT TEAM